 How often should you do flotation therapy?

-It all depends on your reason behind choosing float therapy (For example, someone who is getting ready for a major competition or recovering from a serious injury, floating every day can prove to be extremely effective) and for a normal person without any physical, mental, spiritual or emotional problem, once in a week or 4 times a month in a good option to maintain their physical and mental health.
+It all depends on your reason behind choosing float therapy (For example, someone who is getting ready for a major competition or recovering from a serious injury, floating every day can prove to be extremely effective).
+Once a week or 4 times a month is a good option to optimize your brain and maintain physical and mental health.

 Contact us for help with your condition.

-Why Float Cabin is better than Pod or Tank
+Why A Float Cabin is better than Pod or Tank

-Although both designs provide almost similar experience but Cabin designs are well suited to anyone who is claustrophobic or simply anxious about the prospect of floating in a small, dark space.
+Although both designs provide an almost similar experience the Cabin designs are well suited to anyone who is claustrophobic or simply anxious about the prospect of floating in a small, dark space.
 The cabins are usually quite large and spacious compared to the more typical tanks or pods.

 No one can deny the fact that flotation therapy is one of the most amazing experiences that a person can have.
-Researches around the world have proven that besides offering an outstanding experience flotation is good for both psychological and physical health.
-If you are more concerned about your and your family health you can consider building your own float cabin in your home or you can simply visit Fluid Float for an awesome flotation experience.
+Researches around the world have proven that besides offering an outstanding experience flotating is great for both psychological and physical health.
+If you are more concerned about personal development and your family's health, a float cabin kit for your home for that awesome flotation experience.

 Contact us for more information if you’re interested.